horleas/pacman/README.md

 + Modify Entree point for map (remove from tile mapping to map param)
 + Add Class Sound ( Play Background music loop (pacman intro) and add soundplayer for sound ( death)

+26 July :
++ Find Sound for the Game

 TODO :
 + Add Pathfinding depending on the map for special Ghost
 + Add Map(Warping puzzle etc)